BA, BS/MBA Program

 - A statement of objectives prepared by the student that presents the student’s reasons for wanting to enter the MBA program;

-- An interview with the director of the MBA program; and,
+- An interview with the CBA's Associate Dean for Graduate Programs; and,

 - Completion of the required freshman and sophomore classes.